 The Japanese industries submitted written opinions to China regarding the first draft to realize a transparent system suitable to international rules and practices (in July 2017 by Center for Information on Security Trade Controls (CISTEC), in December 2017 by six organizations including CISTEC and the Japan Machinery Center for Trade and Investment, and two organizations including the Japan Business Federation).
 In addition, in February 2018, 13 industry organizations including CISTEC, the Japan Machinery Center for Trade and Investment, the Japan Business Federation and the National Association of Manufacturers submitted written opinions to China.
-In January of 2020, 14 organizations from Japan, U.S., and Europe (CISTEC/Japan Business Federation/Japan Machinery Center for Trade and Investment, etc.) submitted written opinions regarding the second draft based on the similar perspective.
+In January 2020, 14 organizations from Japan, U.S., and Europe (CISTEC/Japan Business Federation/Japan Machinery Center for Trade and Investment, etc.) submitted written opinions regarding the second draft based on the similar perspective.
+In November 2020, 10 industrial organizations in Japan, including CISTEC, Japan Business Federation, and Japan Machinery Center for Trade and Investment, submitted a written request entitled "Extraterritorial Application Regulations of China and the United States" to point out the concerns regarding the Export Control Law of China and to request for response at the government level.
+In the same month, the Minister of Economy, Trade and Industry urged industries to identify the risks in their supply chains, and told that excessive withering beyond the respective countries' measures is unnecessary.
+The Minister also stated that the Ministry of Economy, Trade and Industry will provide support at the front end if any unreasonable requests are made.

-Our country has urged China in the WTO Council for Trade in Goods since March 2018, the vice-ministerial-level regular consultation between the Ministry of Economy, Trade and Industry and China's Ministry of Commerce in December 2019 and other meetings to realize a fair and transparent system which is suitable to international rules and practices.
+Japan has urged China in the WTO Council for Trade in Goods since March 2018, the vice-ministerial-level regular consultation between the Ministry of Economy, Trade and Industry and China's Ministry of Commerce in December 2019 and other meetings to realize a fair and transparent system in accordance with international rules and practices.